dongjwOU/boot-camps/python/testing/Writing.md

     except:
     ....

 If we didn't use the `except` block, a `ZeroDivisionError` would be raised and the program would terminate.
-But since we specified what to do in such case (`print ' Divide by zero!' ` and areturn `None`), the program will carry on  its execution (if there were any further instructions to be exectuted).
+But since we specified what to do in such case (`print ' Divide by zero!' ` and return `None`), the program will carry on  its execution (if there were any further instructions to be exectuted).
 We used a generic `except` block, that is, it will handle any exception raised.

 __Exercise__
  It is a good practice to be more specific and handle different type of errors which may be raised in a relevant way.
 How could we modify our function so that when we call `divide_it('a','b')` it displays with a different custom message (eg. "Provide a number")?